-At LMU we take pride in our outstanding academic programs, while at the same time find our distinctive niche among southern California’s many public and private higher education institutions as the area’s only Catholic, Jesuit-Marymount university.
+At LMU we take pride in our outstanding academic programs while at the same time finding our distinctive niche among southern California’s many public and private higher education institutions as the area’s only Catholic, Jesuit-Marymount university.

 As a Catholic university, we are committed to the pursuit of truth and share in an intellectual tradition that promotes dialogue between reason and faith and places a high premium on beauty and the creative arts.

 As a Jesuit-Marymount university, we cherish the wisdom embedded in the Spiritual Exercises of St. Ignatius Loyola and understand ourselves as inheritors of a centuries-old pedagogical tradition that honors academic rigor, the education of the whole person, professional competence, and engagement with the wider culture.

 We believe that our faith tradition—with roots in the Hebrew scriptures and Christian gospels—requires us to work for justice in ways appropriate to a university, with respect for the dignity of all human beings and special concern for those living on the margins of society.